-Mark Lancaster Lusk, professor, became a member of the Penn State faculty in 1986.
+Mark Lancaster Lusk became a member of the Penn State faculty in 1986.
 Prior to his appointment, he enjoyed a varied career with such diverse groups as the Woody Herman Thundering Herd, the Chicago Symphony Orchestra, the Eastman Wind Ensemble, and the Chicago Contemporary Chamber Players.

 He continues to have an active playing career as a soloist, clinician, and freelance musician.
 As a member of the Woody Herman Alumni Band, he has performed throughout the United States and abroad, including featured performances at jazz festivals in China, England, France, Finland, Germany, Italy, Malaysia, Norway, Portugal, Spain, Scotland, and Sweden.
 The two most recent recordings of the Woody Herman Alumni Band are entitled the 60th Jubilee and Live in London and are available on the New York Jam label.

-His performing and teaching has also taken him to South America.
+His performing and teaching have also taken him to South America.
 He has toured Chile as an artist/clinician, teaching and performing throughout the country, including a performances with the Orquesta Sinfónica de Concepción and the Orquesta Sinfónica de Chile.
-Mr. Lusk was also invited to Argentina as an artist/clinician, where he was the first trombone soloist in the history of the Teatro Colon.
+Lusk has also visited Argentina where he served as an artist/clinician and was the first trombone soloist in the history of the Teatro Colon.

 Mark Lancaster Lusk is a native of Brandenburg, Kentucky.
-He holds undergraduate and graduate degrees from The Eastman School of Music and a performance certificate from Northwestern University.
-Lusk is a artist/clinician for S. E. Shires Trombones, and is published by Lyceum Press, including the Trombonist's Guide to the Unaccompanied Cello Suites of J. S. Bach.
+He holds undergraduate and graduate degrees from the Eastman School of Music and a performance certificate from Northwestern University.
+Lusk is an artist/clinician for S. E. Shires Trombones, and has published Trombonist's Guide to the Unaccompanied Cello Suites of J. S. Bach (Lyceum Press).